flukejones/DIYDoom/tutorial/README.md

 I don't think there is anything new up to this point, and as you guessed by now, we need to call those functions from the WADLoader class!

-Let me state some facts, the sequence of the lumps do matter, we will find the map name in the directory lump, then all maps related lumps will follow in the given order.
+Let me state some facts, the sequence of the lumps does matter, we will find the map name in the directory lump, then all maps related lumps will follow in the given order.
 To makes things easier for us and not to keep track of lumps index individually I have added an enum to avoid magic numbers.

 ``` cpp
 enum EMAPLUMPSINDEX